LinkWellNodes/Documentation/blog/Custom-Chainlink-Price-Feed-Solution/index.md

     }
 ```

-Once configured, our price feeds can be adjusted as needed to modify the deviation threshold or heartbeat timer - the two primary methods for facilitating on-chain updates.
+Once configured, our price feeds can be adjusted at any time to modify the deviation threshold or heartbeat timer - the two primary methods for facilitating on-chain updates.

-> _Although single oracle providers aren't favored compared to trust-minimized decentralized oracle networks (DONs), our Chainlink oracles are distributed across various geographically distinct data centers, ensuring high uptime and reliability.
-Moreover, we can establish multiple independent oracle networks to support your custom price feed as needed._
->
-> _In terms of trust minimization, we hope that our well-established reputation within the Chainlink community serves as a testament to our credibility.
-Additionally, we offer robust security assurances and a [Service Level Agreement](https://docs.linkwellnodes.io/services/direct-request-jobs/Service-Level-Agreement) (SLA) to address any concerns you may have.
-We are also pleased to provide on-chain performance metrics of our oracles upon request._
+> _In need of a trust-minimized solution?
+We provide a custom price feed capability that can support a DON architecture using multiple independent Chainlink oracles.
+If you'd like to speak directly with Chainlink Labs regarding your data feed requirements, feel free to contact them [here](https://chain.link/contact?ref_id=datafeeds) for further assistance._

 ## Benefits of Our Custom Chainlink Price Feed Solution